 Sometimes creating privacy inside your yard requires thinking outside of the box.
 While putting up a fence or waiting for plants to grow in might seem like your best option, there are plenty of other aesthetic solutions.
 Consider how focal points such as fountains, fire pits, art, and decorative walls can block outside sounds and prying eyes.
 Defined areas like small decks or patios are often usually easier to screen off than the entire yard, and you can use simple curtains or drop clothes to create a sense of out-of-sight seclusion.

+For a truly secluded space in your own yard, you can create a natural nook by combining multiple landscape privacy elements.
+There are no rules or necessities – though shade, plants, and privacy should be a given – meaning you get to decide how you want your nook to look.
+This can be your space to read and think or just a place to get away from everything and everyone.
 Creating a nook is pretty straightforward.
 Find a space in your yard, add the features you enjoy, and bring in some plants.
 Maybe you position a coffee table among potted bamboo and an ivy-laden lattice.
 Maybe it’s a corner of the yard sectioned off by evergreen trees and potted shrubs.
 Whether it’s fully planned and executed, or just a place you put together quickly, a nook should feel like a space of your own.
 Just make sure it’s comfortable.

+Privacy landscaping offers many benefits, from property security to trespasser deterrence, limiting outside visibility of your valuable p, and even protecting you from potential lawsuits.
 If you own property that confines with others, consider these landscaping ideas to create privacy or find other solutions to create more privacy for you, your family, and your domain.